 One of the biggest considerations for expats when choosing where to move and live abroad is their access to healthcare.
 In many parts of the world, quality medical care is available at a fraction of the price that it would cost in places like the United States.
-Medical procedures are often the driving force behind vacation destinations as well, a practice known a “medical tourism”.
+Medical procedures are often the driving force behind vacation destinations as well, a practice known as “overseas medical tourism”.

 In particular, retirees are flocking to places like Central America where they will be fully covered by governmental healthcare once they achieve residency status.
 Legislation within these countries is now starting to cater to this particular demographic by creating programs that make residency and access into the country easier than ever.
 For instance, in Panama, there is no age cutoff and you only need to prove $1,000 in monthly permanent pension income to get residency.